 Every speaker’s sound signature is unique, and the Q150 are especially distinctive, offering deep and powerful bass, a warm, and supple midrange, and a spritely top side that delivers fluid clarity and textural detail.
 The different shades combine for a sultry sonic flavor that’s instantly enticing.
 There’s audiophile-grade sound to be had here, with detail that unfolds before you subtly, turning even bland moments into engaging musical experiences.

-For this KEF Q150 review, we started the speakers of on Onkyo’s new TX-8270 stereo receiver, which did a respectable job of revealing the Q150’s deep and dimensional soundstage, marked by a very accessible sweet spot that stretches at the center.
+For the KEF Q150 review, we started the speakers off on Onkyo’s new TX-8270 stereo receiver, which did a respectable job of revealing the Q150’s deep and dimensional soundstage, marked by a very accessible sweet spot that stretches at the center.
 As one might imagine, the Q150 aren’t nearly as transparent or precise as KEF’s LS50 Wireless (and at less than one quarter the price, they shouldn’t be), and they also offer a darker, smoother sonic color than the Elac UB5 overall, with less sparkle at the attack of instruments.
 If the UB5 are a crisp Chardonnay, the Q150 would be a smoky Pinot Noir.

 As such, the Q150 are perhaps less effervescent when it comes to reproducing snappy percussion — the pop of a snare, or the glint of a ride cymbal — and less breathy with reedy saxophone solos and trumpet blasts.
 But they also offer deeper body there, and a deft touch to instrumental timbres, drawing up especially textural recreations of instruments like upright acoustic bass, B3 organ, and acoustic guitar.